 - Unexplained weakness

 In most cases, miscarriages take place when the foetus has genetic issues.
-Other causes include medical conditions like diabetes or thyroid in the mother, hormonal issues, uterine abnormalities or infections.
+Other causes include medical conditions like diabetes or thyroid disorder in the mother, hormonal issues, uterine abnormalities or infections.
 There are also some risk factors that can increase your chances of having a miscarriage.
 These include smoking, excessive caffeine intake, alcohol consumption, and being underweight or obese.
 Sometimes couples who indulge in intercourse during the early weeks of pregnancy, which may result in a miscarriage.

 Your doctor will classify your condition after considering your pregnancy stage and the cause of the miscarriage.
 The different types of miscarriages are as follows: